dsi-clinic/the-clinic/Docker.md

 Docker by default runs as a root user.
 When you make a new file in a container it is owned by root.
 So outside the container in the repository root, you can `sudo chown -R $USER: .` This will briefly elevate your permissions to root (sudo), and change the ownership (chown) to the current user in the current directory ., and all sub directories recursively (-R).

+#### I am getting token errors trying to run Jupyter notebooks in Docker

+Jupyter will append a token to the end of the URL that it creates to open a notebook.
+Sometimes these tokens cause problems — especially within Docker containers.
+Here are some things to try to resolve these issues:

+- Make sure that you are copying the *entire* URL, including the token at the end: `http://127.0.0.1:8888/lab?token=6887d01c692f993a2171524aba1927ff34b9003c29d5b737
+`

+- Docker needs to have permissions to access the folders where any files are mounted.
+You can find these settings in `Settings » Resources » File Sharing`.
+If you make changes here, you may need to restart your computer for them to take effect.

+- Sometimes Docker processes can hang in the background and cause issues.
+Restarting helps here, too.

+- If you don't have need for the security of tokens and passwords and they are causing issues, you can bypass them in the Jupyter command: `--NotebookApp.token='' --NotebookApp.password=''`

+#### I'm having problems that I think are associated with my M1 or M2 chip

+Different chip architectures can cause opaque problems when running certain tools in Docker containers.
+You can use the `--platform` flag with `docker build` or `docker run` commands to specify the platform of the image.

+Here's an example running the `broadband` image specifiying the platform:

+`docker build . -t broadband --platform=linux/amd64`

+`docker run --platform=linux/amd64 -p 8888:8888 -v ${PWD}:/tmp broadband `

 ### Useful Commands